Housing Choice Voucher Program (Section 8)

 The PHA reimbursement rate is equal to the difference in the Fair Market Rent and the resident's rent obligation.
 The Fair Market Rent is adjusted annually.

-The resident's rent obligation is equal to 30% of his or her adjusted gross income.
+The resident's rent obligation is equal to 30 percent of his or her adjusted gross income.

-Individuals are eligible for Section 8 vouchers if their income is at or below 50% of the Area Median Income of a community.
+Individuals are eligible for Section 8 vouchers if their income is at or below 50 percent of the Area Median Income of a community.
+Median income levels are published by HUD and vary by location.
+The PHA serving your community can provide you with the income limits for your area and family size.

-Note: It is possible to combine the Section 8 vouchers with Optional State Supplementation, Assistive Care Services, and/or the ALE Medicaid Waiver programs that are available to frail elders in Florida.
+Note: It is possible to combine the Section 8 vouchers with Optional State Supplementation, Assistive Care Services, and Statewide Medicaid Managed Care Long-Term Care waivers that are available to frail elders in Florida.

 For additional information, please go to the Department of Housing and Urban Development or contact your local housing authority.